-If you want to get your foot in the door, you’ll need to hit the books and find the proper association, school, or study program to help you learn and vouch for you.
-These are the essential wine education and certification programs; find out which one is for you.
+If you want to get your foot in the door, you’ll need to hit the books and find the proper association, school, or study program to help you learn and vouch for yourself.
+These are the essential wine education and certification programs; find out which is for you.

 Our preference for wine certification is well known: we love the programs coming out of the National Wine School, so we are 100% biased.
 If you want a neutral source for information, we recommend either the Sommeliers Choice Awards or SOMM.